 Q: What is an ESD?

 A: An Enhanced Services District (ESD) is Portland’s name for a tool that business and property owners in a defined commercial area like the Central Eastside can use to fund improvements that go above and beyond normal City services (typically called a business improvement district or BID in other cities).
-The ESD is created, funded and controlled by district business and property owners.
+The ESD is funded by business and property owners and stewarded by the Central Eastside Together staff and Board.
 The Central Eastside’s Enhanced Services District is called Central Eastside Together.